-The Restated Consolidated Statement of Assets and Liabilities of the Group as at March 31, 2016, 2015, 2014, 2013 and 2012 and the Restated Consolidated Statement of Profit and Loss and the Restated Consolidated Statement of Cash flows, for the years ended March 31, 2016, 2015, 2014, 2013 and 2012 (together referred as 'Restated Consolidated Financial Information') and Other Consolidated Financial Information have been extracted by the management from the Audited Consolidated Financial Statements of the Group for the respective years ("Audited Consolidated Financial Statements").
+The Restated Consolidated Statement of Assets and Liabilities of the Group as at December 31, 2016, March 31, 2016, 2015, 2014, 2013 and 2012 and the Restated Consolidated Statement of Profit and Loss and the Restated Consolidated Statement of Cash flows, for the period / years ended December 31, 2016, March 31, 2016, 2015, 2014, 2013 and 2012 (together referred as "Restated Consolidated Financial Information") and Other Consolidated Financial Information have been extracted by the management from the Audited Consolidated Financial Statements of the Group for the respective years ("Audited Consolidated Financial Statements").

 The Audited Consolidated Financial Statements were prepared to comply in all material respect with the generally applicable accounting principles in India under the historical cost convention on accrual basis.
 Pursuant to section 133 of the Companies Act, 2013 read with Rule 7 of the Companies (Accounts) Rules, 2014, till the Standards of Accounting or any addendum thereto are prescribed by Central Government in consultation and recommendation of the National Financial Reporting Authority, the existing Accounting Standards notified under the Companies Act, 1956 shall continue to apply.
-Consequently, the Audited Consolidated Financial Statements for the years ended March 31, 2016 and March 31, 2015 had been prepared to comply in all material aspects with the accounting standards notified under Section 211(3C) of the Companies Act, 1956 Companies (Accounting Standards) Rules, 2006, as amended] and other relevant provisions of the Companies Act, 2013.
+Consequently, the Audited Consolidated Financial Statements for the period/ years ended December 31, 2016 and March 31, 2016 and March 31, 2015 had been prepared to comply in all material aspects with the accounting standards notified under Section 211(3C) of the Companies Act, 1956, Companies (Accounting Standards) Rules, 2006, as amended and other relevant provisions of the Companies Act, 2013.